adlnet/xAPI-Spec/xAPI-Data.md

 ###### Description

+The object defines the thing that was acted on.
 The Object of a Statement can be an Activity, Agent/Group, SubStatement, or Statement Reference.
-It is the "this" part of the Statement, i.e. "I did this".

 Some examples: